eddyystop/feathers-service-verify-reset/README.md

 ## Motivation

-Email addr verification and handling forgotten password are generally considered mandatory these days.
+Email addr verification and handling forgotten passwords are common features these days.
 This package adds that functionality to Feathersjs.

 ## Install package